Dogwalker-kryt/Linux-Drive-Manager/CONTRIBUTING.md

 - Use **4 spaces or 1 tab** for indentation (just stay consistent)
 - Use **clear, descriptive names** for variables and functions (e.g if for a new funtion then write: newfunction_input_cmd)

+     for Variables: snake_case

+     for functions: camelCase

+     for Classes/structs: PascalCase

+     for Contants/macros: UPPER_SNAKE

 - Comment your code **only when necessary** — keep comments helpful and to the point, dont over use then (e.g. 10line of comments for a single line of code)
 - Use C++ 17 or later
 - Try to write self explaining, readable code